Preventing high-cost claimants in “healthier” employee populations

-- UnitedHealthcare’s Personal Health Support 3.0 care-management platform is built on an analytics model that looks to maximize medical savings by combining value drivers and engagement.
+- Leveraging a care management model that looks across the full spectrum of the employee population helps maximize medical savings by combining value drivers and engagement.

-To help manage costs and sustain outcomes within this segment of employees, employers can:
+To help manage costs and sustain outcomes for these employees, employers can:

 - Focus on building a culture of wellness and employee engagement.

-- Prioritize proactive and personalized care management for employees most willing to engage and able to generate the most cost savings.
+- Prioritize personalized care management for employees most willing to engage and able to generate the most cost savings.

-Employee wellness programs are not new, but the challenge is typically employee engagement, whether by the choices employees make or discouragement they may feel from an overly complex system.
-Building wellness programs that are simple, integrated and relevant for employees may generate results, as these examples from UnitedHealthcare programs have shown:
+Employee wellness programs are not new, but the challenge is typically employee engagement.
+Building simple, integrated and relevant wellness programs for employees may help generate results, as these examples from UnitedHealthcare programs have shown: